shufo/prettier-plugin-blade/README.md

 ### Troubleshooting

-If you get something error like can not find plugins, update your `.prettierrc.json` file to specify parser:
+If you get an error like `can't find plugins`, update your `.prettierrc.json` file to specify the parser:

 ```json
 {